KumuduS/Assignment_APITest/README.md

 * Navigate to root of the project and build the project using below command
 >> mvn clean install

+* Run tests
+	- Option 1: With below command
+		>> mvn test

-* Open the project in an IDE (Preferable: IntellJ Idea)
+	- Option 2 : Open the project in an IDE (Preferable: IntellJ Idea)

-* Right-click on the project (Assignment_APITest) and click "Run All Tests"
+		- Right-click on the project (Assignment_APITest) and click "Run All Tests"
 		- That will execute the acceptance criteria related all tests in this project

 NOTES:
 * Open the "APITest.java" class in side the project.
 Location: Assignment_APITest\src\test\java\org\example\APITest.java